top of page

 7. "Inexperienced or Anti-establishment?
 Voter Preferences for Outsider Congressional Candidates."
 Research and Politics, 8(3): 1-7.
 Available online.
 With Eric Hansen.

 8. "Changing the Dialogue: Descriptive Candidacies & Position-Taking in Campaigns for the U.S. House of Representatives."
-Journal of Politics, Forthcoming.
+Journal of Politics, 86(April 2024): 458-474.
 With Rachel Porter and Maura McDonald.

 Institutional Design: